OfficeDev/open-xml-docs/docs/what-s-new-in-the-open-xml-sdk.md

 --------------------------------------------------------------------------------
-## Reads ISO Strict Document Files
+## Reads ISO Strict document files
 The Open XML SDK 2.5 can read ISO/IEC 29500 Strict Format files.
 Its document contents are recognized as an Open XML Transitional Format file when the document is opened.
 When the file is saved, the document is